epic-gateway/resource-model/README.md

 $ operator-sdk create webhook --group egw --version v1 --kind EGW --defaulting --programmatic-validation
 ```

-## ID/Key Allocation
+## ID Allocation

-Numeric ID's (like Tunnel ID) and keys (like ServiceID and GroupID)
+Numeric ID's (like Tunnel ID, ServiceID, and GroupID) are allocated
-are allocated from fields in their parent CR Status.
-Tunnel IDs are
+from fields in their parent CR Status.
+Tunnel IDs are unique across
-unique across the whole system so they're allocated from the egw
+the whole system so they're allocated from the egw singleton
-singleton object.
-You can examine the current value by dumping the contents of the object:
+object.
+You can examine the current value by dumping the contents of
+the object:

 ```
 $ kubectl get -n egw egws.egw.acnodal.io egw -o yaml